chiche-ds/30-Day-Terraform-challenge-/day5-update-achenchi7.md

 **Task Completed**: Mastering Basic Infrastructure with Terraform **Date**: 11/12/2024

-## Scale your web server cluster using Terraform to handle increased load
+## Scale your web server cluster using Terraform to handle increased the load

 ### main.tf
 ```hcl